hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 -->

-##Helion OpenStack Cinder Ceph Storage
+##Installing Ceph Storage in the HP Helion OpenStack 1.1 Cinder Environment

 Install and run the Ceph client script on the Helion controller and compute nodes.
-After successfully installation the following steps are automatically performed.
+After successfully installing, the following steps are automatically performed.

-1. Verify the Ceph health
+1. Verify the Ceph health by entering:

 		ceph health